shinyfuwante/admin_dashboard/README.md

 # admin_dashboard

 This admin dashboard is an exercise in using mostly CSS Grid to create a two dimensional layout.
 There may be use of FlexBox as well, but the focus will be on grid.
 There will be no functionality and some degree of responsiveness is intended.
+The design is fairly minimal in implementation but taught me a fair amount.

 <h1> Key Takeaways </h1>
 <ol>